javadavid/Demo/README.md

 ### Implement Create Customer Flow
 * Insert the customer in the DB.
-* return the customer plus the id as a response
+* return the customer plus the id as a response.

 ![](images/post.png)